William Blue College of Hospitality Management

 William Blue College of Hospitality Management is an Australian private hospitality college that offers both tertiary education and vocational education and training.
-The college is a part of an education provider Torrens University Australia, itself part of the Strategic Education, Inc. group.
+The college is a part of Torrens University Australia, itself part of the Strategic Education, Inc. group.

 Other Torrens University colleges include: Billy Blue College of Design, CATC Design School, APM College of Business and Communication, Southern School of Natural Therapies, Australian National College of Beauty, Australasian College of Natural Therapies and Jansen Newman Institute.
 Together these colleges have in excess of 19,000 students enrolled.

 History

 The college first opened in 1990 as the William Blue International Hotel Management School.
 The college was named for Billy Blue, a figure in Australian colonial history.

 After operating for many years at a campus in North Sydney, the college expanded to Brisbane in 2014 and relocated its Sydney campus to The Rocks in 2015.

 William Blue became part of Torrens University Australia Hospitality in 2017.